Baby Food Sensitivity: How to Spot the Signs Early

 Common Symptoms To Watch For

 Food sensitivities in babies can be tricky to identify.
 Symptoms often overlap with other conditions, making it harder to pinpoint the cause.
 Observing your baby’s reactions to certain foods is key.
-Below are common signs that may indicate food sensitivity.
-Each symptom can help you better understand your baby’s needs.
+Below are common signs that may point to food sensitivity.

 Skin changes are a frequent sign of food sensitivity.
 You might notice rashes, redness, or hives after feeding.
 Eczema flare-ups can also be linked to certain foods.
 Pay attention to where the rash appears.
 The face, arms, and legs are common areas.

-Digestive discomfort is another clue to food sensitivity.
-Watch for signs like diarrhea, constipation, or excessive gas.
+Digestive discomfort is another clue.
+Watch for diarrhea, constipation, or excessive gas.
 Vomiting or frequent spitting up can also occur after meals.
 Bloating or a hard stomach might signal an issue too.

 Unexplained fussiness can be tied to food reactions.
 Your baby may seem irritable or uncomfortable after eating.
 Crying for long periods, especially after meals, may hint at sensitivity.
-This is often paired with other symptoms like gas or bloating.
+This often shows up alongside gas or bloating.

 Some food sensitivities cause mild respiratory issues.
 You may notice sneezing, nasal congestion, or a runny nose.
 In rare cases, wheezing or coughing might appear after eating certain foods.
 These symptoms should not be ignored.